leotam/leotam.github.io/_posts/2016-05-05-EmbeddedVision.markdown

 *The IEEE 754 half-precision floating-point format with 16 binary bits*

 First, grab the latest image for your TX1 through [Jetpack][jetpack].
 NVIDIA provides the software free of charge and it's packed with goodies such as [VisionWorks][VS], [System Profiler][syspro], and [OpenCV4Tegra][opencvTegra].
 If you choose to flash the image, this will displace your current system.
 When prompted, install all the included packages.
-The TX1 runs a full-fledged Linux kernel.
-Start a terminal and check

-{% highlight bash %}
-uname -a
-{% endhighlight %}

-returns a recent date.
 Note, the power of the NVIDIA libraries allow high level API access to FP16 features.
 Namely, [cuDNN][cuDNN] library version 3 introduced FP16 storage (activation values) and version 4 introduced arithmetic for convolutions.
 Let's proceed by installing the relevant dependencies.

 {% highlight bash %}
 sudo apt-get update